6 Tips To Avoid A Motorcycle Accident

 Avoid listening to music or daydreaming while you're riding.

-Don't ride your bike if you feel sleepy or sluggish, and it goes without saying that you shouldn't even consider getting on your bike if you're drunk.
+Don't ride your bike if you feel sleepy or sluggish, and it goes without saying that you shouldn't even consider getting on your bike if you're under the influence of alcohol.

 Even the tiniest distractions can lead to serious and life-threatening injuries.